Get free weekly resources from us!

 Finding Sabbath Rest

 If you answered no to even one of the three questions in this article, this is your wake-up call.
-Jesus promises in Matthew 11:28-30 “Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.
+Jesus promises in Matthew 11:28-30: “Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.
 Take my yoke upon you.
 Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
 For my yoke is easy to bear, and the burden I give you is light.”
 Our burden for children’s ministry isn’t supposed to be burdensome.
 If we wander through life constantly stressed and tired, something’s out of balance.

 Jesus doesn’t just offer rest; he modeled the importance of rest.
 What can we learn from him?
 After a long day of ministering to others, Jesus took his disciples to a quiet place to rest (Mark 6:31-32).
 Jesus not only modeled the importance of physical rest, but he also showed the value of spiritual rest.
 Before ministering to others, Jesus prepared himself through prayer (Mark 1:35).
 Early in the morning, he went by himself to spend time in prayer with God the Father.
-We not only need to rest when our bodies are tired, but we also need to be proactive in spending time with God so our spirits are prepared for the work ahead.
+We need to rest when our bodies are tired, but we also need to be proactive in spending time with God so our spirits are prepared for the work ahead.

 The writer of Hebrews explains how Jesus is our Sabbath rest (Hebrews 4).
 We don’t have to work for our salvation.
 Our ministry efforts are our response to God’s grace, not our effort to earn it.
 So don’t feel guilty about taking time away from ministry to rest and spend time with God; in fact, welcome those moments.
 God commanded us to rest for good reasons, so don’t resist it or shortchange your need for downtime.
 Embrace it—and then return to your ministry physically and mentally recharged and spiritually healthy.